 The FESBC Board meets on an as needed basis several times each year.

-Jim Snetsinger graduated from the University of Toronto in 1979 with a Bachelor of Science degree in forestry, moved to British Columbia and started working for the BC government in 1986.
+Jim Snetsinger graduated from the University of Toronto with a Bachelor of Science degree in forestry in 1979, moved to British Columbia, and started working for the BC government in 1986.
 He worked in a variety of positions before being appointed the province’s Chief Forester in 2004 where he served until his retirement in 2012.
 Since then he has been working as a forestry consultant.

-Dave Peterson graduated from the University of Victoria with a bachelor of science degree in physical geography – Natural Resource Management in 1980 and became a registered professional forester in 1985.
+Dave Peterson graduated from the University of Victoria with a Bachelor of Science degree in physical geography – Natural Resource Management in 1980 and became a registered professional forester in 1985.
 He worked with the Ministry of Forests until 1995, when he moved into the private sector.
-He returned to the ministry in 2005 and has served in a number of assistant deputy minister positions.
-He is currently the assistant deputy minister for the Tenures, Competitiveness and Innovation Division.
+He returned to the Ministry in 2005 and has served in a number of Assistant Deputy Minister positions.

 More information about the Forest Enhancement Society of BC: